Welcome to the

 Community Music Activity (CMA) Commission, ISME

-We’ve recently completed a national survey of music and social change in Australian communities, involving over a hundred arts initiatives across the country.
-We have gained valuable insights from musicians, teachers, organisations, programs and organisations that seek to address social issues in Australian communities.
+Coming soon is our snapshot of community-based initiatives engaged in music making and social change, built from our national survey of over a hundred arts initiatives and organisations across the country.
+You'll be able to explore valuable insights from musicians, teachers, organisations, programs and organisations that seek to address social issues in Australian communities.

 Until now, a national picture of the contributions music initiatives with a social change focus make to Australian communities, has been lacking.